 - 5.1 The 15 local planning authorities along the Solent coastline (including the National Park Authority) agreed to work together to establish a joint approach to mitigation and formed the Solent Recreation Mitigation Partnership (SRMP) to do this.
 Based on the evidence available, the SRMP recommended that avoidance and mitigation measures are sought from all residential development within 5.6 km of the SPA1.
-The extent of this 5.6 km catchment area as it relates to the New Forest National Park is illustrated on the final page of this note. - 5.2 As the 'competent authority' under the Habitat Regulations for considering planning applications within the National Park, the Authority worked with neighbouring local authorities along the Solent and Natural England to put together a short-term, interim framework for a strategic avoidance and mitigation package.
+The extent of this 5.6 km catchment area as it relates to the New Forest National Park is illustrated on the final page of this note. - 5.2 As the 'competent authority' under the Habitat Regulations for considering planning applications within the National Park, the Authority worked with neighbouring authorities along the Solent and Natural England to put together a short-term, interim framework for a strategic avoidance and mitigation package.
 This interim mitigation scheme was established in 2014 and applied in the National Park.
 In the intervening years the Solent Recreation Mitigation Partnership has developed a longer term 'definitive' strategy to ensure mitigation would cover the lifetime of the impacts arising from new housing development in the Solent area.
-The Partnership now operates under the name of Bird Aware Solent.
+The partnership now operates as Bird Aware Solent and further details are available at Home-Bird Aware Solent.

-&lt;sup>1 This represents the distance within which 75% of visitors to the Solent coastline came from, based on the SDMP survey work.
+1 This represents the distance within which 75% of visitors to the Solent coastline came from, based on the SDMP survey work.
 Natural England supports this recommendation.